 Think of your tagline as a verbal logo.
 It needs to be clear, distinctive and engaging.
 But it should also be authentic, meaningful and memorable – and, pithy!

-That’s a tall order for a short phrase.
-So it’s no surprise that many fall short.
+That’s a tall order for a terse phrase.
+So it’s no surprise that many do fall short.

 How to craft a strong tagline

 First and foremost, it’s got to be clear.
 A tagline can multi-task, by fulfilling several of the purposes listed above, but it’s more likely to hit the mark if it focuses on one objective.

 If your business name / brand is not well known, then a tagline may help prospective customers quickly understand what you are about.
 This becomes more important when the company name doesn’t convey what the business does, which is often the case.